 Thanksgiving food, here in the US, isn’t really about the turkey – it’s about the sides.
 To me, it’s not Thanksgiving without mashed potatoes, gravy and of course, stuffing!
 Notice the explanation point.
 I get excited about stuffing, especially since I usually only have it once a year.
 Anything else can be as gourmet or as basic as you’d like, but the stuffing?
 It has to be this one.
+This is my Classic Midwestern Stuffing or Dressing,

 And bacon?
 No bacon!
 I’m taking a stand here – just like cheese, bacon shouldn’t be in everything, and really shouldn’t be in a classic stuffing.
 You heard it here, first, fellow Americans!
 Sausage goes in stuffing.
 And giblets.
 Ask your Grandma.
+(Update: my sister, when she read this took umbrage – and so not too long ago, I made her recipe for the My Sister’s Ridiculously Delish Bacon Stuffing.
+And it was really good!
+Excellent, even! had to eat my words…but then, of course, I still go back to this recipe for Classic Midwestern Stuffing or Dressing!)

-Lets talk about the rest of the ingredients here.
+Let’s talk about the rest of the ingredients here.
 There are ways to shortcut stuffing, but these common deviations do make a difference.
 Especially the bread!

 For the best stuffing, skip the bagged or boxed already dried bread.
 Sometimes you’ve gotta do what ya gotta do, but while this shortcut may make a tasty stuffing it will never make a great one.
 Stuffing isn’t just about taste, it’s about texture.
-Look for a good sturdy bread or combination of breads, a bakery Italian is ideal.
+Look for a good sturdy bread or combination of breads, a good, hearty bakery Italian is ideal.
 If possible, try to find one without a lot of additives and softeners which inhibit the drying process.

 There’s not a lot of broth in here, but trust me here – a gorgeous home-made stock brings true flavor & body to the stuffing that no boxed, canned or powdered product ever will.
 If you can possibly swing it, go with home-made – whether chicken or turkey.
 You’ll be able to control the salt and avoid that boxed, “fakey” flavor.
 Make it a few weeks ahead and freeze until needed to cut down on the last minute Holiday cooking craziness and you’ll probably find yourself using it for other dishes coming to the table, too.

 The butter?
 It’s not a typo, this outrageous amount, about a tablespoon per serving, but this is a huge amount of stuffing.
 If you’re worried, cut it back some, but I wouldn’t cut it past a 3/4 cup, a stick and a half.
 And giblets?
 That’s your call.
-I often skip them (don’t tell my Mom!)
+I usually skip them (don’t tell my Mom!)

 Classic Midwestern Stuffing